I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The ending is shot using a wide lens again, to free us from the claustrophobic feeling we have been accumulating throughout the decision-making process.

-The story then unfolds, new information is gain from revisiting the known facts.
+The story then unfolds as new information is gained from revisiting the known facts.
 In the middle of the film, one juror has a racist rant about the ethnic group (which was never revealed) of the suspect.
 Such a speech was condemned even by jurors agreeing that the suspect was guilty.
 At a slow pace, every single one of them is distancing themselves from the words Juror #10 is uttering, whose judgment is obviously clouded by prejudice.
-Such a powerful scene is again granting us with some space to breathe, shot from a wider angle, in order to encompass the whole room, with the discriminatory juror carefully positioned in the middle.
-The shock of being ignored and silenced even by people on his side is accentuated by his body movement, and Lumet is able to create a sense of isolation in a confined space.
+Such a powerful scene grants us some space to breathe again, shot from a wider angle, in order to encompass the whole room, with the discriminatory juror carefully positioned in the middle.
+The shock of being ignored and silenced even by people on his side is accentuated by his body movements, and Lumet creates a sense of isolation in a confined space.

 Jurors distancing themselves from racist comments.